yousuf-git/smartflow-mvp/docs/tech-stack/TECH_STACK.md

 ---

-## 7. Out-of-scope for V1 (tracked here so we don't accidentally pull them in)
+## 7. Out-of-scope for V1.1 (tracked here so we don't accidentally pull them in)

-Auth servers, Redis, Postgres, SQLAlchemy, Alembic, Stripe SDK, AWS SDK (`boto3`), AWS Amplify, Next.js, Zustand, React Router, Radix UI, Shadcn.
+Auth servers, Redis, Alembic, Stripe SDK, AWS SDK (`boto3`), AWS Amplify, Next.js, Zustand, React Router, Radix UI, Shadcn.
 Each will be justified on a row of its own when the version that needs it arrives.

 ---